 Compassion, Respect, Professionalism

-Recognizing the inherent dignity of each client.
+Recognizing the inherent dignity of all

 Diversity & Multiculturalism